Walthamstow on the map

 Walthamstow Gateway, meanwhile, is one of the area’s only high-rise buildings, standing tall at 11 storeys.

-With its period architecture, age-old church and quaint boutiques, Walthamstow Village has charm by the bucketload and it’s one of the most popular – and pricey – pockets in the area.
+With its period architecture, age-old church and quaint boutiques, Walthamstow Village has charm by the bucketload.
+It’s one of the most popular – and pricey – pockets in the area.
 Orford Road, in particular, has some lovely independent stores and restaurants that have stood for years.

 Walthamstow Market is said to be the longest in Europe, and its traders line up along Walthamstow High Street for nearly a kilometre.
 For market wares with a roof, head to Wood Road, where there’s a duo of indoor varieties.
 And we can’t mention Walthamstow without nodding to one of its most well-known establishments – God’s Own Junkyard, a celebration of all things neon.